 Emergency numbers: 112 and 902

-Drives on the: Vehicles drive on the right-hand side of the road.
-Public transport can be unreliable, and expats are advised to use their own transport whenever possible.
+Transport and driving: Vehicles drive on the right-hand side of the road.
+Public transport can be unreliable but is extensive, and taxis are readily available at a reasonable cost.